 In 1841, Philippine and three other Religious of the Sacred Heart went to Sugar Creek, Kansas, to establish a school for Potawatomi girls.
 At 72, too frail to do physical work, and unable to learn the Potawatomi language, she spent much of her time in prayer, gaining the name “Woman Who Is Always Praying.”
 After just one year, she was recalled to St. Charles, her original foundation, where she died on November 18, 1852, at age 83, having spent 34 years in America.

-Philippine and the first RSCJ became dependent on the forced labor of enslaved persons during their initial years in North America.
+Philippine and the first RSCJ in the United States became dependent on the forced labor of enslaved people during their initial years in North America.
 This practice was entrenched in the economy and civil society of Missouri and Louisiana and was supported by Catholic Church leaders.
-Today we know that complicity in the institution of enslavement denied the dignity of people of color and was sinful.
-The Society is working humbly to acknowledge our history with enslavement, to build relationships with the descendants of our enslaved persons, and to work with the descendants towards racial equity, and the end to systemic racism in our institutional structures.
+We know that complicity in the institution of enslavement denied the dignity of people of color and was sinful.
+The Society is working humbly to acknowledge our history with enslavement, to build relationships with the descendants of people enslaved by the Society, and to work with the descendants towards racial equity and the end to systemic racism in our institutional structures.

 It was later admirers of Philippine who initiated her process of canonization in the Catholic Church.
 She was declared a saint of the Catholic Church in 1988.
 Her Feast Day is November 18.